 - Illinois Firearm Concealed Carry Act: This Illinois law generally allows licensed persons to carry concealed firearms, but it prohibits them from carrying firearms on or into schools, public playgrounds, courts, bars, hospitals, and other “prohibited areas.”
 The law also permits private property owners to prohibit the carrying of concealed firearms on their property with certain limitations.

-- Illinois Freedom to Work Act (IFTWA), which deals with Non-Competition and Non-Solicitation Agreements): This Illinois law, amended in 2021 to take effect on Jan.
+- Illinois Freedom to Work Act (IFTWA), which deals with Non-Competition and Non-Solicitation Agreements: This Illinois law, amended in 2021 to take effect on Jan.
 1, 2022, prohibits employers from entering into a covenant not to compete or a non-solicitation agreement with low-wage employees and makes such restrictions illegal and void.
 However, the 2022 amendments to the IFTWA provide that non-competition and non-solicitation agreements with employees who meet the compensation thresholdare not illegal and void if they met the requirements of the IFTWA.
 Those requirements include, among other things, certain threshold compensation levels which preclude a covenant not to compete with an employee unless the employee’s actual or expected annualized rate of earnings exceeds $75,000 per year.
 This amount shall increase to $80,000 per year on Jan.
 1, 2027, $85,000 per year on Jan.
 1, 2032, and $90,000 per year on Jan.
 1, 2037.
 The IFTWA also states that no employer shall enter into a covenant not to solicit with any employee unless the employee’s actual or expected annualized rate of earnings exceeds $45,000 per year, which amount will increase to $47,500 per year beginning Jan.
 1, 2027, $50,000 per year beginning Jan.
 1, 2032, and $52,500 per year beginning Jan.
 1, 2037.
 The non-compete and non-solicit must also be supported by and adequate consideration, (e.g., two years of employment or “other financial or professional consideration” sufficient to support the non-compete or non-solicit provisions).
 The IFTWA also states that a covenant not to compete is void and illegal with respect to individuals employed in construction except for construction employees who primarily perform management, engineering or architectural, design, or sales functions for the employer or who are shareholders, partners, or owners in any capacity of the employer.
 The law also requires an employer to provide a 14-day period to consider a non-compete or non-solicitation agreement and to advise the employee to consult with an attorney before entering into such an agreement.
 Finally, if an employee prevails on a claim to enforce a covenant not to compete or a covenant not to solicit, the employee shall recover from the employer all costs and reasonable attorneys’ fees.
 On April 23, 2024, the Federal Trade Commission (the “FTC”) announced a final rule banning most noncompete agreements in the United States (the “FTC Rule”).
 This legal update summarizes the FTC Rule.
 The FTC rule, however, has been subject to court challenges.
 On Aug.
 20, 2024, U.S. District Court Judge Ada Brown of the Northern District of Texas set aside the FTC Rule on non-competes finding it unlawful and ruling that it cannot be enforced anywhere in the nation.
 This is an evolving situation and will likely not be resolved for quite some time.
+In addition, in September of 2025, the FTC scaled back the broad regulatory push to ban non-competes, but it has not fully walked away from scrutiny.

 - Illinois Gender Violence Act (GVA): This Illinois law protects victims of sexual violence by creating a private cause of action against the perpetrators of sexual violence, with a long statute of limitations.
 For those impacted by physical, gender-motived violence, it offers a way to hold abusers accountable.
 It was unclear whether employers could be held liable for their employees’ sexual violence.
 An Illinois Appellate Court decision, Gasic v.
 Marquette Mgt., Inc., clarified this issue and held that employers can be held liable for their employees’ actions under the GVA.
 2019 IL App (3d) 170756 (May 17, 2019).
 The GVA provides a lesser-known alternative option of relief for victims, a private cause of action.